-Safeguards (34 CFR 300.623)
+Safeguards (34 CFR 300.
+623)

-Each public agency shall protect the confidentiality of personally identifiable information of collection, storage, disclosure, and destruction stages.
-To assure protection, the public agency shall:
+This agency shall protect the confidentiality of personally identifiable information of collection, storage, disclosure, and destruction stages.
+To assure protection, this agency shall:

-- A. appoint one (1) official at each public agency to be responsible for ensuring the confidentiality of any personally identifiable information; - B. provide training or information to all persons collecting or using personally identifiable information in the state's policies and procedures governing such information; and, - C. maintain, for public inspection, a current list of the names and positions of those employees within the public agency who may have access to personally identifiable data.
+- A. appoint one (1) official at each participating agency to be responsible for ensuring the confidentiality of any personally identifiable information; - B. provide training or information to all persons collecting or using personally identifiable information in the state's policies and procedures governing such information; and. - C. maintain, for public inspection, a current list of the names and positions of those employees within this agency who may have access to personally identifiable data.

-Destruction of Information (34 CFR 300.624)
+Destruction of Data (34 CFR 300.
+624)

-The public agency shall inform parents when personally identifiable information collected, maintained, or used under this part is no longer needed to provide educational services to his/her child.
-The information must be destroyed at the request of the parent subject to the federal requirement that records be maintained for a minimum of three

-(3) years from the date the child no longer receives special education and related services.
+This agency shall inform parents when personally identifiable information collected, maintained, or used under this part is no longer needed to provide educational services to the child.
+The information must be destroyed at the request of the parent subject to the federal requirement that records be maintained for a minimum of three (3) years from the date the child no longer receives special education and related services.
 However, a permanent record containing the student's name, address, phone number, grades, attendance record, classes attended, grade level completed, and year completed may be retained without time limitation.

-Students' Rights (34 CFR 300.625)
+Children's Rights (34 CFR 300.625)

-All rights of privacy and educational records indicated herein with regard to parents shall pass to the student upon reaching age 18, or when the student is otherwise emancipated under state law, except in the case of a student with a disability who is legally determined to be incompetent to make such decisions for himself/herself and for whom legal guardianship or conservatorship is required beyond the age of 18.
+All rights of privacy and educational records indicated herein with regard to parents shall pass to the child upon reaching age 18, or otherwise emancipated under state law, except in the case of a child with a disability who is legally determined to be incompetent to make such decisions for himself/herself and for whom legal guardianship or conservatorship is required beyond the age of 18.
 In those instances, the legally established guardian or conservator shall maintain the rights to privacy as outlined in this section.

-Parents of students who reach age 18 but who are still dependents, as defined in Section 152 of the Internal Revenue Service Code of 1954, may inspect and review the student's educational record at the discretion of the public agency.
+Parents of children who reach age 18 but who are still dependents, as defined in Section 152 of the Internal Revenue Service Code of 1954, maintain the right to inspect and review the child's educational record.